-- (b) only recruit the Worker with their agreement and upon completion of their current Placement with the other Approved Employer, unless an earlier time is agreed to by the Worker and the other Approved Employer. - 4.2.14.
+- (a) complete the process to change a Worker's Placement before giving a Worker who currently works for another Approved Employer an OoE, and - (b) only recruit the Worker with their agreement and upon completion of their current Placement with the other Approved Employer, unless an earlier time is agreed to by the Worker and the other Approved Employer. - 4.2.17.
 If there is a gap between the Worker ceasing employment with the other Approved Employer and commencing employment with You, You must ensure that Approved Employers the gap does not exceed 7 calendar days.
 You and the other Approved Employer will share any costs associated with the change in the Worker's employer, including the costs for any relocation of the Worker.